 For example, if you found a blogging topic like “what to do in Vail besides ski,” you’ll see that it has a relatively low keyword difficulty.
 (Don’t worry that it only has 30 monthly searches.
 For now you’ll just target low difficulty keywords.)

-Therefore, this is a great keyword to target.
+Therefore, when it comes to SEO for content writers, this is a great keyword to target.

 However, you may notice that some keywords don’t have any search volume.
 For example, if you type “things to do in Colorado besides skiing,” you’ll notice that there is no search volume.